Native Parser

 BMPrange characters (such as Chinese environments). - Commonly used in internal character representation for

-For the string A你, the encoding results are as follows.
+Taking the string A你 as an example, the encoding results for the two methods are as follows:

 UTF-8 Encoding: